If your question is not listed below, please refer to our Science page or contact us at firstname.lastname@example.org

 Kairos happens at the alignment of time, attention, energy, and place.

 Your cognitive preferences represent the strength of your reflexive response to information from seven neuro-physical processes.
 When we began this work, we were looking for ideal cognitive preferences.
 We haven't found any.
-It appears our strengths and weakness come from the same place.
+It appears our strengths and weaknesses come from the same place.
 What makes it easy for us to do one thing makes it harder to do another.

 The short answer is yes.
 You'll need a different email address, as your results are tied to an email identity.